Stocky Is Being Sunset: How Shopify Retailers Are Managing Buying and Inventory Without It

 This flexibility is especially valuable as boutiques grow, add channels, or change how they buy.

-As Stocky sunsets, the opportunity isn’t just to find a replacement, it’s to build a smarter, calmer inventory process that supports the way your business actually runs.
+As Stocky sunsets, the opportunity isn’t just to find a replacement - it’s to build a smarter, calmer buying and inventory process that supports the way your business actually runs.

-If you’re navigating the transition away from Stocky and want to see how other boutiques are managing planning, budgets, and receiving, learning from real workflows can be incredibly helpful.
+If you’re navigating the transition away from Stocky and want to see how other boutiques are approaching buying and inventory planning, learning from real workflows can be a helpful place to start.

 Is Shopify Stocky being sunset?